Breakdown of the Wiedemann-Franz law in an interacting quantum Hall metamaterial

-The squared temperature profile across the chain, obtained with the full solution of Eq. (\ref{Heat_diffusion}) is shown in Figure \ref{T_profile} for $M=20$ islands.
-A sharp drop of temperature is indeed present in the $N=1$ channel limit, due to the absence of neutral modes mediating heat diffusion as explained above.
+\textit{Heat flow and Lorenz ratio - }The squared temperature profile across the chain, obtained with the full solution of Eq. (\ref{Heat_diffusion}) is shown in Figure \ref{T_profile} for $M=20$ islands.
+A sharp drop in temperature is indeed present in the $N=1$ channel limit, due to the absence of neutral modes mediating heat diffusion as explained above.
 The agreement with the long chain approximation is good when the number of channels is small (here $N=1,\,2$), but breaks down for a large number of channels ($N=10$ here).
-In that limit, the diffusive solution (\ref{T_sq_noninteracting}), is close to the obtained profile.
+In that limit, the diffusive solution, Eq. (\ref{T_sq_noninteracting}), is close to the obtained profile.
 This is explained by the fact that in this limit, heat diffusion by the $2\times(N-1)$ RN and LN modes is comparatively much larger than the contribution due to the SN mode.

-We then proceed to write the global heat flow, which, by continuity and in absence of electron-phonon cooling, is the net heat flow between any two given successive islands, $\dot{Q}=P_\mathrm{L}^{k+1}-P_\mathrm{R}^{k}$.
+We then write the global heat flow, which, by continuity and in absence of electron-phonon cooling, is the net heat flow between any two given successive islands, $\dot{Q}=P_\mathrm{L}^{k+1}-P_\mathrm{R}^{k}$.
 It is composed of the local diffusion term, but also has a \textit{non-local} dependence on all the islands' temperatures: